Joe was interviewed by Dr. Sandeep Krishnamurthy, Dean, UW Bothell School of Business.

 Sandeep: What advice do you have for future MBA students?

-Joe: A well-rounded, difficult to attain, MBA from an outstanding institution like the UW-Bothell is only a starting point, not an end point.
+Joe: Your MBA is only a starting point, not an end point.
 Customize the tool set derived through the MBA experience and leverage those tools to help you become a better problem solver.
-And always look to add to the tool set.
+Always look to add to the tool set.
 Work to stay current.
+Your UW Bothell MBA will not do anything for you by itself, but the sky is the limit with what you can do with your UW Bothell MBA.